-After AGN re-brightening, a portion of the dust grains that formed during the faint state will be ejected from the dust torus as a radiatively-driven dusty outflow \citep{nam16,hon17b,wil18,taz19}.
-The dusty outflow launched from the inner part of the dust torus is suggested to be responsible for the parsec-scale mid-infrared (MIR; $8-13$ $\mu$m) dust emission originating from the polar dusty region recently discovered in local AGNs (including Mrk~590) by IR high-resolution imaging observations \citep[e.g.,][]{hon13,lop16,asm16}.
+After AGN re-brightening, a portion of the dust grains that formed during the faint phase will be ejected from the dust torus as a radiatively-driven dusty outflow \citep{nam16,hon17b,wil19,taz19}.
+The dusty outflow launched from the inner part of the dust torus is suggested to be responsible for the parsec-scale MIR ($8-13$ $\mu$m) dust emission originating from the polar dusty region recently discovered in local AGNs (including Mrk~590) by IR high-resolution imaging observations \citep[e.g.,][]{hon13,lop16,asm16}.
 The rapid AGN re-brightening, accompanied by the larger UV-optical emission radius of the accretion disk, can temporarily increase the radiation pressure on the inner dust torus along the vertical direction to the disk plane, which enables launch of the dusty outflow towards the polar region.
 Therefore, the AGN fading-brightening cycle, as observed in Mrk~590, may provide a channel to produce the additional polar dust structure around the AGN and the corresponding MIR dust emission component.